oroinc/documentation/book/data_api.rst

 Typical communication activities fields
 ---------------------------------------

-The term "communication activity" describes an activity that involves communications and can have a direction (incoming or outgoing).
+The term "communication activity" describes an activity that involves communications and can have a direction, that is, be incoming or outgoing.
 For example, "Call" and "Email" are communication activities.
-When a client calls or sends an email to their manager, it is an incoming activity.
-When a manager calls a client or sends an email, it is an outgoing activity.
+When a client calls or sends an email to their manager, it is an incoming communication activity.
+When a manager calls a client or sends an email, it is an outgoing communication activity.
-This data may help build forecast reports based on cmmunication activities.
+The data based on communication activities may be used to build forecast reports based on .

 The table below describes fields available for the resources that support such communication activities as "Call", "Email", etc.